d3lta-v/ULWI/ISA.md

 If you are confused about what this instruction set is supposed to do, please read the original [README](README.md) document.

-All operations are terminated with a Windows style line ending, `\r\n`.
+All commands and replies are terminated with a Windows style line ending, `\r\n` unless otherwise noted.
 To process messages involving multiple lines, please use UNIX style line endings (`\n`).

 The instruction set is inspired by CISC instruction sets such as x86, in order to provide as much functionality as possible, making programming easier for the master side.